chromaway/ngcccbase/doc/exchange.md

 Send the 10 shares to that address
 -----------------------------

 Now go back to your server and send the 10 shares over.
-Use the address that was generated above, not the one in the example below:
+Use the address you got, not the one in the example below:

     client.send('foo_inc, 'Bf1aXLmTv41pc2@1Bto2AF2vmPYXfbcD5NHd2Sm1f58YFrXHe, 10)